The Members of M/s ADROIT INFOTECH LIMITED

 VII.
 According to the information and explanations given to us in respect of statutorydues :

-b) There were no undisputed amounts payable in respect of Provident FundEmployees' State Insurance Income Tax Goods and Service Tax Customs Duty cess andother material statutory dues in arrears as at March 31 2020 for a period of more thansix months from the date they became payable.
+b) There were no undisputed amounts payable in respect of Provident FundEmployees' State Insurance Income Tax Goods and Service Tax Customs Duty cess andother material statutory dues in arrears as at March 31 2021 for a period of more thansix months from the date they became payable.

-c) Details of dues of Income Tax Sales Tax Service Tax Excise Duty and Value AddedTax which have not been deposited as at March 31 2020 on account of dispute are givenbelow :
+c) Details of dues of Income Tax Sales Tax Service Tax Excise Duty and Value AddedTax which have not been deposited as at March 31 2021 on account of dispute are givenbelow :

 VIII.
 In our opinion and according to information and explanation given to us thecompany has not defaulted in payment of dues to Banks Financials Institutions as on dateof Balance Sheet.